cordialgerm/stellaris_focused_planets/README.md

-# Focus Planets Mod for Stellaris
+# Focused Planets Mod for Stellaris

 The goal of this mod is to allow for more focused and specialized planets.
 Each ethic gets access to a unique decision to specialize one of their planets: